fodil13/md-graph-converter/README.md

 The main things you need to change are listed at the end of the code.
 Change the path for your psf/dcd files, your protein/environment selection and the number of maximum frame you want to convert into graphs.
-There is nothing else to change.
-If you have any question, feel free to contact me.
+There is nothing else to change. **If you have any question, feel free to contact me on my email adress.**

 ## Why Researchers Choose This Converter